spallas/wsd/README.md

 source setup.sh
 ```

-Unzip in the `res/` folder the pre-processed training and test data that you can download [here](https://spallas-dataset.s3.eu-west-3.amazonaws.com/wsd-train-and-test.zip)
+Unzip in the `res/` folder the pre-processed training and test data that you can download [here](https://spallas-dataset.s3.eu-west-3.amazonaws.com/wsd-train-and-test.zip).
+Also unzip in `res` dictinaries data that you can download [here](https://spallas-dataset.s3.eu-west-3.amazonaws.com/dictionaries.zip)

 ## Further Details